DannyPoff31/ASE420-Tetris/docs/Week1.md

 ---
 ## Progress

 - Features: 0 / 7
 - Requirements: 1 / 8 (12.5%)
-- LoC: 0
+- LoC: 375

-Busy, worked on Refactoring
+Completed separation of concerns
+ - made 5 files for the game

+---

+### Working On

+- score multiplier